50 Years of Growth: The Sky Is The Limit

 Growth is in our DNA.
 It’s part of our culture and heritage.
 It’s just who we are.

 As we celebrate our semicentennial year it’s important to talk about what got us here and where we are going in the next 50 years.
-I sat down with our CEO and President Troy Garrett to talk about how Kovach has done such a remarkable job growing the business to where it is today.
+We sat down with our President to talk about how Kovach has done such a remarkable job growing the business to where it is today.

 Kovach has come a long way in 50 years and has especially grown over the last decade.
 Why is expansion such an important part of Kovach’s strategy?